adem-fennani/order-confirmation-agent/README.md

 ## Overview

 Order Confirmation Agent is a modern, AI-powered system for confirming customer orders.
 It features a browser extension to automatically detect purchases from e-commerce sites (like Facebook Marketplace and WooCommerce) and initiates a confirmation flow via Facebook Messenger, web chat, or SMS.
 The system leverages FastAPI, a Chrome Extension, and Google Generative AI to provide a seamless, multilingual (French/English) conversational experience for order validation, modification, and final confirmation.
-It also includes a Business Admin Panel for businesses to manage their orders and API keys.
+It also includes a Business Admin Panel for businesses to manage their orders and API keys, and can update orders directly on the WooCommerce website after agent-customer conversation.

 ---